 The bee theme from their logo is carried through in their decor and there’s almost always something tasty and unusual on the tap list, from BBA Stout Chocula (an Imperial stout clocking in at an impressive 13.8% alcohol!) to Cellophane Flowers, a sour beer aged in barrels that has dragon fruit, Cara Cara orange, and passionfruit – exotic!

 More so than most other Asheville breweries, they are a go-to for Sunday Brunch, with an extensive menu, but you’ll also be able to get Bhramari favorites for lunch and dinner, including pizza, mac and cheese, and burgers.

-15. Have Fun the Asheville Way at French Broad River Brewery
+15. French Broad River Brewery

 The iconic wobbly-writing logos on French Broad River Brewery cans are available in many stores around town, and for those of you who want something besides ultra-hopped IPAs, this is the brewery for you.